-The Wall Street Journal recently coined the term dama (big mother), which comes from Chinese pinyin, to refer to middle-aged Chinese women who have become a driving force in the global gold market.
+The Wall Street Journal recently coined the term dama (big mother) from the Chinese pinyin to describe middle-aged Chinese women who are driving the global gold market.

 In Chinese, the word Dama has two meanings:

 1) The wife of a father’s elder brother

 A: 这 是 你 的 妈妈 吗 ？(Zhè shì nǐ de māmɑ ma?)

 Is this your mother?

 B: 不 ，这 是 我 的 大 妈.
 (Bù，zhè shì wǒ de dàmā.)